Harry accuses Prince William of screaming at him, his aides of leaking stories | Entertainment

 Harry accuses Prince William of screaming at him, his aides of leaking stories

-Prince Harry and his wife Meghan piled fresh criticism on the British royal family in new episodes of their Netflix documentary series released on Thursday, accusing his elder brother Prince William of being part of media attacks.
-William, now heir to the throne, had screamed at him when he discussed leaving his official royal role almost three years ago, Harry said, while he also added he believed the press were responsible for Meghan having a miscarriage.
+In the final three episodes of the Netflix series, Harry also said aides for William, now heir to the throne, had been complicit in negative stories appearing about the couple in the media and blamed the press for Meghan having a miscarriage.

-In the first tranche of episodes released last week, the royals had escaped relatively unscathed.
-But in the final three, Harry accuses his relatives of not just failing to prevent negative coverage in the press, but actively encouraging it.
 "It is a dirty game.

+Prince Harry and his wife Meghan piled fresh criticism on the British royals in new episodes of their documentary series released on Thursday, accusing his elder brother Prince William of screaming at him during a summit to discuss his future.
+In the final three episodes of the Netflix series, Harry also said aides for William, now heir to the throne, had been complicit in negative stories appearing about the couple in the media and blamed the press for Meghan having a miscarriage.

+"It is a dirty game.
 There's leaking but there's also planting of stories," said Harry.
 "So if the comms (communications) team want to be able to remove a negative story about their principal, they will trade and give you something about someone else's principal."
+He and William had seen what had happened with the office of their father King Charles, whose first marriage to their mother Princess Diana broke down in the full glare of the media amid counter-briefings from both parties, and agreed never to repeat it, Harry said.

+Meghan spoke of how she had been driven nearly to suicide, while Harry said they had received incredible abuse for not serving "our child up on a silver platter" by showing off son Archie to the media immediately after his birth.
+Harry said how, after a newspaper story appeared that said William's bullying was a reason why Harry and Meghan wanted to leave, a joint statement had been issued on behalf of both brothers to deny it without his approval.

+"No one asked me permission to put my name into a statement like that," Harry said, saying Meghan had burst into tears when he told her.
+"Within four hours, they were happy to lie to protect my brother.
+And yet, for three years, they were never willing to tell the truth to protect us."
+In another scene, the couple were shown talking about a former senior aide to William providing evidence in a successful privacy lawsuit Meghan had brought against the Mail on Sunday newspaper for publishing a letter she had written to her estranged father.

-In his evidence the former aide, Jason Knauf, who had also worked for the couple, suggested Meghan had been aware at the time that the letter could leak.
+In his evidence the former aide, Jason Knauf, who had also worked for the couple, suggested Meghan had been aware at the time that the letter could leak, casting doubt on her account.
 "It's your brother.
 Not gonna say anything about your brother, but it's so obvious," Meghan said.

-Netflix included a statement from a representative for Knauf, which said the claims were "entirely false".
-Harry also said he believed the stress of the case against the Mail had caused Meghan to lose their baby.
+Netflix included a statement from a representative for Knauf that said the claims were "entirely false".
+Harry also said he believed the stress of the case against the paper had caused Meghan to lose their baby.

 "I believe my wife suffered a miscarriage because of what the Mail did," he said.
 "I can say from what I saw, that miscarriage was created by what they were trying to do to her."
 There was no immediate comment from the paper.

-While the couple have won awards and plaudits from some across the Atlantic for their charitable and human rights work, back in Britain, the press accuses them of seeking to make tens of millions of dollars from Netflix and others by using their royal status to constantly attack the monarchy.
-Newspapers have also cited former unnamed royal aides challenging the couple's narrative in the documentaries, saying there were inaccuracies in their accounts.
+While the couple have won awards and plaudits from some across the Atlantic for their charitable and human rights work, back in Britain many in the press accuse them of seeking to cash in on their royal status while constantly attacking the monarchy.
+Newspapers have also cited former unnamed royal aides saying there were inaccuracies in couple's narrative in the documentaries.

-"The truth is that negative stories about Harry and Meghan only began to leak out when their behaviour became so obnoxious that it was impossible to hide," wrote Rebecca English, the Royal Editor for the Daily Mail.
+"The truth is that negative stories about Harry and Meghan only began to leak out when their behaviour became so obnoxious that it was impossible to hide," wrote Rebecca English, the Royal Editor for the Daily Mail, who said she had never been fed stories by the Palace.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)